Business overdrafts

 A business overdraft is designed to help you manage your cash flow.
 It lets your business current account go into a negative balance, subject to an overdraft limit, so you don’t get charged over-limit fees or items don’t go unpaid.

 When a sufficiently-large payment is made to your account, it returns to a positive balance.
-You can set up an overdraft and only use and pay for it when you need it.
+You can set up an overdraft and only use it when you need it.

 • Should I get an overdraft or a business loan?